SimLeek/displayarray/README.md

-A simple pub-sub threaded cv webcam opener
+A  threaded PubSub OpenCV interface.
+Webcam and video feeds to multiple windows is supported.